Our Board

 Sam has visited Pakistan and Azad Kashmir six times, paying for the trips out of his own pocket and through gracious donations.

 He brings years of telecommunications and business experience to Kashmir Family Aid.
-Sam is author of the new book, “Work the System: The Simple Mechanics of Working Less and Making More.”
+Sam is author of the new book, “Work the System: The Simple Mechanics of Making More and Working Less, no in it’s 3rd edition.”

 Vice President Sam Kirkaldie